 The design is a departure from the current WF-1000XM3, to put it mildly.
 It uses a rounded body with a vented opening near the top, and a very prominent copper cylinder shape jutting out from the main earbud body.

 The top vent — if there’s any consistency to Sony’s design language — is likely the location of one or more microphones.
 The same detail appears on the Sony WH-1000XM3 and XM4.
-But we can only guess as to the function of that cylinder.
+But we can still only guess as to the function of that cylinder.
 It could be a touch control, a physical button, or a dedicated sensor of some kind.
 Or maybe a hybrid of all three.

-What Sony is likely going to add is: Wireless charging, an eartip fit test, a way to fast-switch between ANC and ambient mode, greater control over functions like volume, and some kind of official IPX rating (the current WF-1000XM3 can handle a little moisture, but aren’t officially water-resistant).
+What Sony is likely going to add is wireless charging, an eartip fit test, a way to fast-switch between ANC and ambient mode, greater control over functions like volume, and some kind of official IPX rating (the current WF-1000XM3 can handle a little moisture, but aren’t officially water-resistant).

 I suspect the price will stay the same at $320 because that’s exactly what Sony did when it replaced the WH-1000XM3 with the XM4 model.
 As for timing, given that the WF-1000XM3 debuted in August 2019, I think we will see the WF-1000XM4 no later than August 2021.

 As soon as we learn more, we’ll update this roundup.

 - Olivia Rodrigo’s latest collaboration is a set of limited-edition Sony LinkBuds S